morvy/AliExpress-copy-short-url/README.md

 ## Changelog

 ### 1.1.0
-- Copy action visual confirmation
+- Copy to clipboard action now has visual confirmation
   - turns green if copied to clipboard
   - turns red if unsuccessful